sensuikan1973/dotfiles/README.md

 ```

 ### git
-After shell setup up, you should edit `~/.gitconfig.local`.
+After you setup shell, you should edit `~/.gitconfig.local`.

 ### macos